LovesToCode/hbs-How-Big-Search/README.txt

 It should build properly on older 32 bit machines.
 It works on a Dell Optiplex GX270 running Ubuntu 16.04.5 LTS (32 bit).

-There is no man page, and I have not plans to create one.
+There is no man page, and I have no plans to create one.
 Others are welcome to do that, of course.

 The following is a dump of the options help: